GODrums/GODrums/README.md

 I'm Armin and these are the basics:

 - 👯 I'm currently working on smaller Next.js projects on [Rums.dev](http://rums.dev/)
-- 🔭 I'm actively maintaining my browser extensions [BetterEsportal](https://chrome.google.com/webstore/detail/betteresportal/iklnneabdldjlpgnpccikmcgnfedlnbi) and [BetterFloat](https://github.com/GODrums/BetterFloat)
+- 🔭 I'm actively maintaining my browser extensions [BetterFloat](https://github.com/GODrums/BetterFloat) and [BetterEsportal](https://chrome.google.com/webstore/detail/betteresportal/iklnneabdldjlpgnpccikmcgnfedlnbi) as well as the NPM package [cs-tierlist](https://www.npmjs.com/package/cs-tierlist)
 - ⌨️ My bachelor thesis was a Big Data Analysis about misogyny with Tensorflow Machine Learning backend
 - 🌱 In my latest job I developed a CarPlay + iOS app
 - 📫 How to reach me: per email or Discord @ rums (former Rums#9989)